temporalio/documentation/docs/java/how-to-develop-an-activity-definition-in-java.md

 ### Dynamic Activities

-Use `DynamicActivity` to implement any number of activity types dynamically.
+Use `DynamicActivity` to implement any number of Activity types dynamically.
 When an Activity implementation that extends `DynamicActivity` is registered, it is called for any Activity type invocation that doesn't have an explicitly registered handler.

 `DynamicActivity` can be useful for integrations with existing libraries.